 The more companies you tag, the easier it is to filter the tagged companies from your All leads feed.

 Let's have a look at how effectively you can filter tagged companies.

 To filter tagged companies you should create a custom feed.
 If you've never created one, you might want to first have a look at the basics of creating a custom feed.

 STEP 1: Let's start by creating a custom feed by pressing the button Create new feed.

 STEP 2: Name the feed by writing that on the field under the title Feed's name.
-Select then Tags from the dropdown menu under the title Filters.
+Select then Tags from the dropdown menu under the title Filters and Leadfeeder Activities.

 STEP 4: You can now check your new custom tag feed by selecting it from the feed list!

-You can manage all tags by clicking Manage all tags.
-A new window will open where you can change the names, create new tags and choose a specific colour for the tag.
+You can manage all tags by clicking Manage all tags when adding a new tag to a lead (see STEP 2 in this article).
+A new window will open where you can change the names, create new tags, and choose a specific color for the tag.